EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ### Push 'move' to the Testnet to make game moves
 Players make moves in turn by pushing ‘move’ actions to the blockchain.
 The host moves first, and each move must be signed by the appropriate account.

-The move action takes the following five parameters:
-* The challenger
-* The host
-* The player who makes the move
+The move action takes five parameters, the "challenger", the "host", the player who makes the move or "by" and "row" and "column" parameters to show where the marker is placed.
-Place a marker with the row and the column parameters.

 The host makes the first move.
 The required payload in json format is: